quantum-tinkerer/pymablock/paper/introduction.md

 [Schrieffer1966](doi:10.1103/PhysRev.149.491), [Bravyi2011](doi:10.1016/j.aop.2011.06.004)
 and Lowdin partitioning [Lowdin1951](doi:10.1063/1.1745671).
-Both methods are perturbative and, as input, they take a Hamiltonian and a perturbation.
+Both methods are perturbative and, as input, they take a Hamiltonian and a perturbation, together with the subspaces to decouple.
-Then, they find the unitary transformation that block-diagonalizes the Hamiltonian for each perturbative order.
+Then, they find the unitary transformation that block-diagonalizes the Hamiltonian for each perturbative order recursively.
+These methods are standard when working with superconducting circuits, quantum dot physics, density functional theory, k.p models, and other systems where the physics of interest lies in the low energy states.

 **Even though these methods are standard, their algorithm is computationally expensive, scaling poorly for large systems and high orders.**